meglecz/mkCOInr/doc/content/tutorial.rst

 If a taxon name is not present in the taxonomy file, the lineage should be completed manually (e.g. *Ilia nucleus* in the example file).

-Create a revised version of the lineage file (tutorial/custom/1_format/custom_lineages_verified.tsv).
-The revised file looks like this:
+I created a revised version of the lineage file (data/example/custom_lineages_verified.tsv), which will be used in the next step:

 .. code-block:: bash